woocommerce/qit-documentation/docs/test-execution/viewing-allure-reports.md

 - **Take notes**: Make note of recurring issues.
 If the same failure mode appears across multiple runs, investigate deeper.
 - **Cross-reference with logs**: Combine Allure details with logs or CLI output.
 This holistic approach accelerates debugging.
 - **Share URLs**: If the report URL is shareable, send it to teammates for collaborative troubleshooting.

-## Next steps

-- [Useful Commands](./useful-commands.md): Learn about commands to list tests and get their run IDs.
-- [Notifications and Results](../using-qit/notifications-results.md): Configure email alerts or other notifications to know when to view reports.
-- [Managed Tests and Custom E2E Tests](../core-concepts/test-types-overview.md): Explore how to generate and interpret Allure reports for both default and custom scenarios.